Lycoon/cameractrl/README.md

 ![Mod logo](/src/main/resources/logo.png)

-CameraCTRL aims to ease camera settings setup for Minecraft machinimeers.
+CameraCTRL is a Minecraft mod that tweaks the game to make life of video makers easier.

 ## How to use it?
 The mod features 2 major tweaks, the first one allows you to save a camera profile which can be enabled and disabled with a keybind: